AER and AFB Join Forces to Provide Access to Research in the Blindness Field

 JVIB is the essential professional resource for information about visual impairment and blindness, delivering current research and best practice information, commentary from authoritative experts on critical topics, and a calendar of important events.
 For over a century, JVIB has served as the cornerstone of the field's literature.
 Available online 24/7, the journal offers immediate access to information across the blindness field.

-The journal that will be received by AER members in January will reflect changes planned next year to bring JVIB to the forefront of today’s fast-moving information options:
+The journal that will be received by AER members in January will reflect changes planned for next year to bring JVIB to the forefront of today's fast-moving information options:

 - A publication frequency of six times per year instead of monthly, incorporating the same number of peer-reviewed articles as in the past; and

 - An ongoing online newsfeed presenting the Calendar of Events and News from the Field features.

 A forthcoming FAQ will be available on both AER and AFB's websites to provide information to AER members and to JVIB subscribers.